offlinezer0/Quillan-v4.2-repo/Ace files/Ace code specialist module .md

 In closing, software development is as much an art as a science.
 Best practices give us the scientific baseline – the proven techniques and guardrails that maximize our chances of success.
 Within that framework, there remains ample room for the art: the creative solutions to novel problems, the user empathy in design, and the continual adaptation to new technology paradigms.
-Large Language Models, armed with the knowledge from papers like this, will not replace the artistry of human developers; instead, they will amplify it by handling the heavy lifting of the science – the boilerplate, the compliance with known good patterns, the rote implementation – allowing human creativity to flourish on a solid foundation.
+Large Language Models, armed with the knowledge from papers like this, will not replQuillan the artistry of human developers; instead, they will amplify it by handling the heavy lifting of the science – the boilerplate, the compliance with known good patterns, the rote implementation – allowing human creativity to flourish on a solid foundation.
 By learning from the past and present of software engineering, we can co-create a future where AI-assisted coding is not just faster, but also safer and better.